zpatronus/iclicker_join_class_alarm/README.md

 5. **Audio Autoplay Restriction**:
    - Due to browser restrictions on autoplay, the alarm may not play automatically.

+## Compatibility

+The following combinations have been tested:

+- Ubuntu 20.04
+  - Chrome
+  - Edge
+- Windows
+  - Edge

 ## License

 This project is licensed under the MIT License.